 Antidepressants may be prescribed to help reduce abdominal pain and cramping associated with IBS.

-However, they're used in different ways for each condition, so it's important talk with your doctor to learn if you are depressed.
+However, they're used in different ways for each condition, so it's important talk with your doctor to establish if you are depressed.

 Treating depression when you have IBS

-Some antidepressants can worsen certain IBS symptoms, so it's important to get the right medicine for your symptoms.
+Some antidepressants can worsen certain IBS symptoms, so it's important to get the right medication for your symptoms.